SantoriniDave.com

 6. Less is More: Don’t Rush Your Trip

-The biggest mistake first-timers make is trying to see too many islands in too little time.
-Every time you change islands, you lose at least half a day to packing, checking out, waiting for the ferry, sailing, and checking into your new hotel.
-My rule of thumb is a minimum of three nights for a major island (like Naxos or Santorini) and two nights for a very small one.
-A 10-day trip is perfect for three islands; it is not enough for five.
+The most common mistake first-time visitors make is overpacking their itinerary.
+Every time you change islands, you lose half a day to packing, checking out, port transfers, ferry delays, and checking in.
+My rule is simple: stay a minimum of three nights on major islands (Naxos, Paros, Santorini) and two nights on smaller ones.
+A 10-day trip is perfect for three islands.
+It is a disaster if you try to squeeze in five.

 8. Don’t Do a Greek Island Cruise